w99dyy/Hozo/README.md

 # This is just a paractical project to improve myself.
+NOT FINISHED YET!

 # Requirements
 GTK-4